kitos/kitos.github.io/src/_content/blog/enjoy-the-little-things_en.md

 The only tricky part here is to position animated blocks, I had to add extra hidden block in normal flow to preserve space.
 Without it our relative wrapper will collapse - all its other children are absolutely positioned.
 As an alternative we could also set fixed *height*/*width* to our container or render one children once to calculate their size.

-Do you know some other solution?
+Do you know some other solutions?
 Share it comments.

 ```jsx
 // children can be any react element